andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 The community has a podcast series with guests discussing technical topics related to SaaS.

-I recently had the opportunity to join Gwen as a guest where we discussed PostgreSQL and Ruby on Rails.
+I'm thrilled to share that I recently joined the host Gwen as a guest for an episode, where we discussed PostgreSQL, Ruby on Rails, and performance.

 In this post I'll recap some of the discussion points and provide extra context.

-Since Gwen knew I was writing a book on PostgreSQL and Ruby on Rails, we started off with questions about what inspired the book.

 ## Outline

 * SaaS Developer Community
 * Why did I choose to write about PostgreSQL and Rails?
 * Advocating for PostgreSQL and Rails
+* Database Skills for Developers
 * ORMs and SQL
 * N+1 Query Pattern Problem
 * Read and Write Splitting